reddit/devvit/devvit-docs/versioned_docs/version-0.11/interactive_posts.md

 # Overview

-Interactive posts allows you to build apps like [live scoreboards](./showcase/apps.mdx#livescores), [polls](./showcase/playgrounds.mdx#polls), or [games](./community_games.md) on reddit.
+Interactive posts allow you to build apps like [live scoreboards](./showcase/apps.mdx#livescores), [polls](./showcase/playgrounds.mdx#polls), or [community games](./community_games.md) on Reddit.
 This guide will help you understand how to build them effectively.

 ## What’s supported